A. All children are individuals and will be ready at different ages.

 The children receive a drink of milk or water at 10:30am during morning break time.

 We have a wide range of food on offer at lunchtime (11:30am), freshly prepared by our Chef and his team.
 There is a daily choice of a hot main meal with a hot vegetarian alternative.
+We also offer Halal options.
 A daily pudding choice is available and there is plenty of fresh fruit and yoghurts.

 The menu for each week is available on the website, so parents can see in advance what food is available.